 Allow yourself to have more than one possible outcome.

 Hold your desires lightly.
 Like water, you can only hold it if you hold it gently.
-You can’t grab onto water tightly.
+You can’t grab onto the water tightly.
 Once you try to possess it, it will flow out of your hands and disappear.
-Water, like many other thing in life, is so elusive.
+Water, like many other things in life, is so elusive.
 The more you try to hold onto it, the more it slips away.
 Accepting rejection means letting the outcome go for now.